-If you purchase shares of common stock in this offering, you will incur immediate and substantial dilution in the amount of \$ per share because the initial public offering price of \$ is substantially higher than the tangible book value per share of our outstanding common stock.
+If you purchase shares of common stock in this offering, you will incur immediate and substantial dilution in the amount of \$6.02 per share because the initial public offering price of \$16.00 per share is substantially higher than the tangible book value per share of our outstanding common stock after giving effect to the Distribution.
 Dilution results from the fact that the initial public offering price per share of the common stock is substantially in excess of the book value per share of common stock attributable to the existing stockholders for the presently outstanding shares of common stock.
 In addition, you may also experience additional dilution upon future equity issuances or the exercise of stock options to purchase common stock granted to our employees and directors under our management incentive plan.
 See "Dilution."

-We will have broad discretion in the use of net proceeds from this offering.
+We will have broad discretion in the use of any net proceeds from this offering in excess of the amount required to fund the Distribution.

-We intend to use a significant portion of the net proceeds of this offering to fund the Distribution, but our management will have broad discretion over the use and investment of the remaining net proceeds of this offering, and accordingly, investors in this offering will need to rely upon the judgment of our management with respect to the use of such remaining net proceeds with only limited information concerning management's specific intentions.
+We intend to use all of the net proceeds of this offering to fund the Distribution, but if we receive any net proceeds in excess of the amount required to fund the Distribution, our management will have broad discretion over the use and investment of those net proceeds, and accordingly, investors in this offering will need to rely upon the judgment of our management with respect to the use of such remaining net proceeds with only limited information concerning management's specific intentions.
 See "Use of Proceeds."